Immunoglobulin treatment

 • other treatments are less effective or can’t be used.

 To ensure treatments go to those most likely to benefit, we manage access to Ig through a governance framework.
-The conditions and circumstances under which government-funded Ig products can be considered for use are set out in Criteria for the clinical use of intravenous immunoglobulin in Australia (the Criteria).
+The conditions and circumstances under which government-funded Ig products can be considered for use are set out in the Criteria for the clinical use of intravenous immunoglobulin in Australia (the Criteria).

 The following materials may help you to understand and manage your Ig treatment.